nasserfj58/Data-Modeling/README.md

 4. artists: has information about the artist of a song.
 5. time: has information about when a song has been playing.

-## ETL pipeline for Songs and artists:
+## ETL pipeline for songs and artists:
 1. I extract the song data by pandas from JSON file to DataFrame from this path :
 data/song_data/A/A/A/TRAAAAW128F429D538.json
 2. Select the requird cloumns from the DataFram which are: song_id, title, artist_id,  year, duration